Closed system

-A closed system is a natural physical system that does not allow transfer of matter in or out of the system, although — in contexts such as physics, chemistry or engineering — the transfer of energy (e.g. as work or heat) is allowed.
+A closed system is a natural physical system that does not allow transfer of matter in or out of the system, although the transfer of energy is allowed in the contexts of certain fields (e.g. physics, chemistry, engineering, etc).

-In physics
+Physics

 In classical mechanics

-In nonrelativistic classical mechanics, a closed system is a physical system that doesn't exchange any matter with its surroundings, and isn't subject to any net force whose source is external to the system.
+In nonrelativistic classical mechanics, a closed system is a physical system that does not exchange any matter with its surroundings, and is not subject to any net force whose source is external to the system.
 A closed system in classical mechanics would be equivalent to an isolated system in thermodynamics.
 Closed systems are often used to limit the factors that can affect the results of a specific problem or experiment.

 In thermodynamics

 In thermodynamics, a closed system can exchange energy (as heat or work) but not matter, with its surroundings.

 An isolated system cannot exchange any heat, work, or matter with the surroundings, while an open system can exchange energy and matter.
 (This scheme of definition of terms is not uniformly used, though it is convenient for some purposes.
 In particular, some writers use 'closed system' where 'isolated system' is used here.)

 For a simple system, with only one type of particle (atom or molecule), a closed system amounts to a constant number of particles.
 However, for systems which are undergoing a chemical reaction, there may be all sorts of molecules being generated and destroyed by the reaction process.
 In this case, the fact that the system is closed is expressed by stating that the total number of each elemental atom is conserved, no matter what kind of molecule it may be a part of.
 Mathematically:

 where $N_j$ is the number of j-type molecules, $a_{ij}$ is the number of atoms of element $i$ in molecule $j$ and $b_i$ is the total number of atoms of element $i$ in the system, which remains constant, since the system is closed.
 There will be one such equation for each different element in the system.

 In thermodynamics, a closed system is important for solving complicated thermodynamic problems.
 It allows the elimination of some external factors that could alter the results of the experiment or problem thus simplifying it.
 A closed system can also be used in situations where thermodynamic equilibrium is required to simplify the situation.